 - To report a bias incident in Bellevue city, please fill out a Bellevue Report a Crime or call the non-emergency line at 425-577-5656.

-- To report a bias incident elsewhere, visit the National Reporting Center for Anti-Asian/Asian-American Hate Crime Reporting.
+- To report a bias incident elsewhere, visit the National Reporting Center for Anti-Asian/Asian-American Hate Crime Reporting or the NAACP Discrimination Report Form.

 CARES Act Funding through BC and Funding for Those Who Do Not Meet CARES Criteria